 The Eclectic Plant and Vinyl Setup That Just Hits Different

 r/madmanandabox has built something genuinely personal here.
-Deep crimson curtains frame the windows and cast the whole space in warm tones even during the day.
+Deep crimson curtains frame the windows and cast the whole space in warm tones even during daylight hours.
 A gray tufted sectional anchors the living area, paired with a cognac leather chair on a black metal frame.
 Classic mid-century silhouette.
 Masculine without being stiff.

 Where It Gets Really Good